coala/projects/_projects/convert_bear_to_aspects.md

 ##### PREPARATION/BONDING

-* The list of planned migrated bears (at least 5) are drafted completly.
+* The list of planned migrated bears (at least 5) are drafted completely.
 * The names and settings of the needed aspects are drafted completely.

 ##### CODING PHASE 1